Golden Horseshoe: Education

-The Golden Horseshoe is home to several universities, including the University of Toronto and McMaster University in Hamilton, which are ranked 1st and 4th in Canada, respectively, by the Academic Ranking of World Universities.
+The Golden Horseshoe is home to several universities, including the University of Toronto and McMaster University in Hamilton, which are ranked 1st and 4th in Canada, respectively, by the Academic Ranking of World Universities, with the University of Toronto placing 26th globally in the 2024 edition.
 Other universities in the region include Brock University in St. Catharines, Trent University in Peterborough, York University in northern Toronto near Vaughan, OCAD University in downtown Toronto, Ontario Tech University in Oshawa, Toronto Metropolitan University (formerly Ryerson University), the University of Guelph, the University of Waterloo, Wilfrid Laurier University in Waterloo, and the Université de l'Ontario français in downtown Toronto.
 The Golden Horseshoe is also home to many colleges.

 Public primary and secondary schooling is typically provided by school boards, largely organized at the municipal or county/regional level.
 The only school boards that operate throughout the Golden Horseshoe are Conseil scolaire Viamonde, a public French-language school board, and Conseil scolaire catholique MonAvenir, a public French-language separate school board.
 Both of these public French-language school boards operate across the Ontario Peninsula.